 - Give it the full time.
 Some mattress companies will not even accept returns until after you’ve slept on the mattress for a full 30 nights.
 And there’s a good reason for that.
 While it may seem like a long, tedious process, it’s better to wait and see if the mattress adjusts to your body and becomes more comfortable before you initiate the return process and start looking for a new one.
 In some cases, the break-in period can last even longer than 30 days, so it’s a good idea to check with your mattress company on the recommended time frame.

 - Follow your gut, but not your first impression.
 Having a comfortable mattress is critical to your quality of sleep, so if your gut is telling you this just isn’t going to work out and you’re waking up in pain every morning, then by no means should you suffer through the rest of the break-in period.
 But your first impression may not always be indicative of how comfortable you’ll feel on the mattress.
 That’s why laying on a mattress for a few minutes in a mattress store doesn’t give you an accurate representation of how well you’ll sleep on that mattress long-term.
-So don’t be let down if you’re mattress doesn’t end up being what you expected it to be – there’s really no way to know until you try it…for a good while.
+So don’t be let down if your mattress doesn’t end up being what you expected it to be – there’s really no way to know until you try it…for a good while.

 Having the right level of support for your mattress can have a big impact on how comfortable that mattress feels.

 What if your mattress still isn’t comfortable after the 30-day break-in period?

 If you’re still not completely satisfied with your mattress after breaking it in for 30 days, there are a few things you can do.